joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 Finally we are going to look at `pmap`.

 `(pmap f coll)` `(pmap f coll & colls)`
 *Like map, except f is applied in parallel.
 Semi-lazy in that the parallel computation stays ahead of the consumption, but doesn't realize the entire result unless required.
-Only useful for computationally intensive functions where the time of f dominates the coordination overhead. which is *like map, except f is applied in parallel*.
+Only useful for computationally intensive functions where the time of f dominates the coordination overhead.*

 We need `my-pmap` to return the same result as `map`, so we can write a first test: `(should= (map inc [1 2]) (my-pmap inc [1 2]))`.
 We can get this test to pass by writing the function to just call `my-map`.